Caltech-IPAC/nexsciTAP/Sphinx/ADQL_translation.rst

 Convex Polygons
 ---------------
-In the ADQL specification there is no specification that polygons should be convex (actually, it doesn't even specify that the line can't cross).
+In the ADQL specification there is no specification that polygons should be convex (actually, it doesn't even specify that the polygon lines shouldn't cross).
 This distinction is important in practice since the usual way of checking whether a point is in a polygon (*i.e.,* go around the outside of the polygon and see if the point is alway on the same side of the edge lines by doing cross- and dot-products) fails for a concave polygon.